joejordan241/osticket-prereqs/README.md

 <img src="https://i.imgur.com/abP4fmc.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In this step I opened the control panel and clicked programs and features to select Internet Information Services (IIS).
-Once selected I expanded the (ISS) feature and verified that the required components are enabled.
+I opened the control panel and clicked Programs and Features to select Internet Information Services (IIS) in this step.
+Once selected IFeaturesd the (ISS) feature and verified that the required components are enabled.
 </p>
 <br />